spree/spree/guides/content/integration/tutorials/basic_endpoints_tutorial.md

 run HelloEndpoint
 ```

-Install the new gem and restart your application:
+Install the new gems and restart your application:

 ```bash
 $ bundle install